ampledata/cookbook-style-guide/README.md

   end
   ```

-  Justification:
+#### Justification

-  - Chef will already log when it's collecting a processing a Resource.
+  1. Chef will already log when it's collecting a processing a Resource.

-* Don't use static Unix-style paths.
+### Don't use static Unix-style paths.

   ```Ruby
   # Yes